3. Messages#

 properties

-names of elements in a Collection of Named Items: struct (each struct has its own scope)
+names of elements in a struct (each struct has its own scope)

-names of variants in an :ref:’enum` (each enum has its own scope)
+names of variants in an enum (each enum has its own scope)

 names of qualifiers